TomasGiS/zeppelin/_posts/2014-07-21-call-for-papers.markdown

 __Please note:__ There is no guarantee that a submission will be put onto the conference agenda!<br/>

-The program committee picks the most interesting talk proposals and informs the selected submitters until September 15, 2014.<br/>
+The program committee picks the most interesting talk proposals and informs the selected submitters until October 15, 2014.<br/>

 #### Any questions?
 Email organizers at [conferencias@gdgtarragona.net](mailto:conferencias@gdgtarragona.net)